intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

-In order to provide a sustainable basis for continued publication of the RFC series, this document describes Version 3 of the RFC Editor model, which divides the responsibilities for the RFC series into three primary
+In order to provide a sustainable basis for continued publication of the RFC series, this document describes Version 3 of the RFC Editor model, which divides the responsibilities for the RFC series among four primary
-functions: the RFC Series Working Group (RFCSWG), the RFC Series Approval Board (RFCSAB), and the RFC Publication Center (RPC).
+functions: the IETF Administration LLC (IETF LLC), the RFC Series Working Group (RSWG), the RFC Series Approval Board (RSAB), and the RFC Publication Center (RPC).

 # Conventions and Definitions